 In a first-of-its-kind study, scientists found that bumblebees can tell the difference between short and long light flashes, much like recognizing Morse code.
 The insects learned which signal led to a ...

-Researchers at Queen Mary University of London have shown for the first time that an insect—the bumblebee Bombus terrestris—can decide where to forage for food based on different durations of visual ...
+Bumblebees have learnt to read simple Morse code.
+A new study is the first to show that an insect can decide where to forage for food based on different durations of visual cues.
+In Morse code, a ...